"How I made Simon & Schuster give me my own publishing company:" An Interview with Tucker Max

-Now you built a company in the past few years called, Book In A Box.
+Now you built a company in the past few years, called Scribe Writing.
 What was the thinking behind this company?
 What opportunity did you see that you could serve with that?

 Tucker: What happened is, I was at an entrepreneur dinner, and this woman had a great idea for a book.
 People have been asking her to write it for ten years.
 But she was like, "Listen, I don't have the time to sit down and type this out for a year.
 I don't have the time to figure out the publishing process.”
 She said, ”Isn't there a way to just get this idea out of my head, and into a book?"

 Of course, I was like, "No, there's no way to write without writing."
 That's literally in the word.

 This is the total normal writer view, right?
 But she called me out.
 She said, "Well then, why are you at an entrepreneur dinner?
 Entrepreneurs solve problems.”
 And she was right, so I kind of rethought the whole thing.
 And then, of course, I realized, Socrates never wrote a word down.
 Jesus Christ never wrote a word down.
 Putin never wrote a word down.
 But we have all of their wisdom in books.
 How did that happen?
 Scribes.
 So there's a way to get ideas out of heads, and into books — without the author having to be the one typing them out, or writing them up.

 And this is exactly what Scribe Writing does.
 To find or more, watch the interview, or head to the company’s website here.